 - Stamps Health Services at www.health.gatech.edu or (404) 894-1420, or

-A victim of sex discrimination or sexual assault or misconduct may also make a confidential complaint by completing the Sexual Offense Confidential Reporting Form and hand delivering the completed form to a victims Advocate.
+Please confirm the scope of confidentiality with the given resource.
+A victim of sex discrimination or sexual assault or misconduct may also make a confidential complaint by completing the Sexual Offense Confidential Reporting Form and hand delivering the completed form to a VOICE Advocate.